2012 NFL referee lockout: Week 3

 In the fourth quarter, multiple penalties which were viewed by some as questionable went against the Ravens on subsequent plays.
 Head coach John Harbaugh was flagged for unsportsmanlike conduct for yelling at an official, although he claimed that he was trying to call a timeout.
 After this penalty, the crowd at M&T Bank Stadium began chanting the word "bullshit".
-The chant was sustained for over a minute and was clearly audible (and uncensored) on the nationally televised Sunday Night Football broadcast; play-by-play commentator Al Michaels called it "the loudest manure chant I've ever heard".
+The chant was sustained for over a minute and clearly audible (and uncensored) on the nationally televised Sunday Night Football broadcast; play-by-play commentator Al Michaels called it "the loudest manure chant I've ever heard".

 On the final play of the game, Ravens kicker Justin Tucker hit a game-winning field goal that sailed over the right upright.
 The kick was ruled "good", giving the Ravens a 31–30 victory.
 On replay, the ball appeared to come "very close" to flying outside the right upright.
 Patriots head coach Bill Belichick unsuccessfully lobbied the officials to review the call, at one point grabbing the arm of one of the officials as they exited the field.
 Belichick was fined $50,000 by the NFL, which strictly forbids physical contact with officials.
 Belichick was apparently unaware that the play was unreviewable.